lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 Grades for the course are largely based on weekly labs.
 Assigned work is accompanied by detailed instructions, adequate time for completion and opportunities to consult the instructor with questions.
 As a result, each assignment element in the course is expected to be completed in a timely fashion by the due date.
 Once solutions are posted it is no longer possible to receive points for assignments.

 ## F. Course Communications and Instructor Feedback:

 **Course content** is hosted on this website.
-Lecture files, assignments and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through [**iCollege**](https://gastate.view.usg.edu/d2l/home/2993244).
+Lecture files, assignments, and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through [**iCollege**](https://gastate.view.usg.edu/d2l/home/3255559).

-Please post lab questions on the [**Get Help**](https://lalmada1.github.io/Intro-to-Data-Science-Econ-4970/help/) page on this site, schedule individual office hours, or email the instructor directly.
+Please schedule individual office hours, meet with the course GTA, or email the instructor directly if you need outside-class assistance.

 Students should be aware that the course instructor will attempt to respond to any course-related email as quickly as possible.
 Students are asked to allow between 24 and 48 hours for replies to direct instructor emails, generally, as a reasonable time to reply to questions or other issues posed in an email.
 Additionally, the general timeline for instructor grading or other feedback on assignments, either writer work or online discussion work, is between 5 and 10 work days.